 - Alexandria, VA: Join us for our most in-depth adult education program available to our members and the public.
 VoiCeS, which stands for Volunteers as Chesapeake Stewards, is a program to reach out to local volunteers and their communities to create a deeper understanding of the Bay and the efforts to restore it.
 The Northern Virginia VoiCeS class is an intensive multi-week course meeting on weekday evenings: Nov 27, 28, and Dec 4, 6, 11, and 12.
 Learn more and register here!

 - Easton, MD: Join us for our Chesapeake Book Club, reading Tom Hortons' An Island Out of Time: A Memoir of Smith Island in the Chesapeake.
 Learn more and register here!

 - Hopewell, VA: Help CBF and Hopewell Recreation and Parks to free Heritage Gardens park from invasive kudzu.
 This pesky plant has taken over a significant portion of the park and smothers native plants, preventing them from receiving sunlight.
 All tools are provided, as well as snacks.
 Register here!

 Issues in this Post

-Chesapeake Clean Water Blueprint Agriculture Community Eastern Oysters Events Food and Drink Fun Politics Sustainability CBF in Maryland CBF in Virginia Eastern Shore Office Federal Affairs Office Hampton Roads Office Maryland Office, Annapolis Pennsylvania Office Virginia Office, Richmond
+Chesapeake Clean Water Blueprint Agriculture Community Eastern Oysters Events Food and Drink Fun Politics CBF in Maryland CBF in Virginia Eastern Shore Office Federal Affairs Office Hampton Roads Office Maryland Office, Annapolis Pennsylvania Office Virginia Office, Richmond